Thought-Mode-Works/tmwh/README.md

 ---

-*ThoughtMode Works: Where advanced reasoning meets strategic advantage.*
+*ThoughtMode Works: Where computers overthink things so you don't have to*